Ventolin Nebules (Nebulising Solution)

-Ventolin Nebules are supplied in packs of 5, 20 and 30, arranged as six individually foil wrapped strips of five Nebules.
+Ventolin Nebules are supplied in packs of 20, arranged as four individually foil overwrapped pouches containing five Nebules linked together.

 Ventolin Nebules contain the active ingredient salbutamol sulfate.

-The liquid in your Ventolin Nebules also contains sodium chloride and water.
+The liquid in your Ventolin Nebules also contains sodium chloride, sulfuric acid and water.

 Ventolin Nebules do not contain a preservative.

 Abbotsford Victoria 3067

 Ventolin and Nebules are registered trademarks of the GSK group of companies.

 © 2016 GSK group of companies.
 All rights reserved.